delesslin/100-days-of-code/r1-log.md

 Light day.
 I finally got the keyboard clicks to work.

 **Thinking Forward:** I want to watch a flux video and refactor my app to use it

+### R1D5
+Did some piddle work because I ran out of town: added shift, ctrl, backspace, and space

+**Thinking Forward:** I want to watch a flux video and refactor my app to use it